mouna323/customer-churn-analysis-sql/README.md

 4. Customer segmentation using SQL CASE statements
 5. Advanced analysis using window functions to identify high-risk customers

+## Data Cleaning & Validation
+Before performing the analysis, several data quality checks were conducted:
+• Checked for missing values across key columns (Age, Balance, Geography, Gender).
+• Verified that each CustomerId is unique to avoid duplicate records.
+• Examined minimum and maximum values to detect potential outliers in Age and Balance.
+The dataset showed no significant data quality issues, allowing the analysis to proceed without additional data cleaning steps.

 # Project Structure
 bank-customer-churn-sql-analysis
 data_exploration.sql
 customer_exploration.sql